On this page:

 How can I get a prescription for ADHD or ADD medications at UHS?

 To obtain a prescription at UHS, you must visit a UHS physician and bring both of the following to the first visit:

-I have ADHD or ADD and need special consideration from my professors.
+I would like academic accommodations for ADD or ADHD.
 What should I do?
-Contact the UM Office of Services for Students with Disabilities for assistance.
+Contact the U-M Office of Services for Students with Disabilities for assistance.

 CampusMindWorks supports UM students who have been diagnosed with an ongoing mental health disorder.
 This site provides information and resources to help students manage their illness and get the most out of their college experience.